Summerr12/cse15l-lab-reports/LabReport1.md

 The working directory was previously on [user@sahara ~/lecture1]$

 When I used cd messages, I moved from the directory lecture1 to /messages which changed my termimal prompt to [user@sahara ~/lecture1/messages]$.
 This only changed the output I get from ls because I'm now in a different space than I was previously.
-The output isn't a error because I was given a new command line that directly spells out where I am.
+The output isn't a error because the code moved me correclty and I have my command prompt again.

 ---------------------